-- [Sec.
-31. PENSIONS AND INVESTMENTS.
-The committee shall have seven members, with jurisdiction over all matters pertaining to: - [(1) benefits or participation in benefits of a public retirement system and the financial obligations of a public retirement system; - [(2) the regulation of securities and investments; and - [(3) the following state agencies: the Office of Fire Fighters' Pension Commissioner, the Board of Trustees of the Teacher Retirement System of Texas, the Board of Trustees of the Employees Retirement System of Texas, the Board of Trustees of the Texas County and District Retirement System, the Board of Trustees of the Texas Municipal Retirement System, the State Pension Review Board, and the State Securities Board.] - Sec.
-27 [32].
+Retirement System of Texas, the Board of Trustees of the Texas County and District Retirement System, the Board of Trustees of the Texas Municipal Retirement System, and the State Pension Review Board[, and the State Securities Board].

+- Sec.
+29 [28].
 PUBLIC EDUCATION.
-The committee shall have 11 [nine] members, with jurisdiction over all matters pertaining to: - (1) the public schools and the public school system of Texas and the financing thereof; - (2) the state programming of elementary and secondary education for the public school system of Texas; - (3) proposals to create, change, or otherwise alter school districts of the state; and - (4) the following state agencies: the State Board of Education, the Texas Education Agency, the Office of Compact for Education Commissioner for Texas, the Office of Southern Regional Education Compact Commissioner for Texas, the Texas School for the Blind and Visually Impaired, the State Board for Educator Certification, and the Texas School for the Deaf. - Sec. $\underline{28}$ [33].
+The committee shall have 11 members, with jurisdiction over all matters pertaining to: - (1) the public schools and the public school system of Texas and the financing thereof; - (2) the state programming of elementary and secondary education for the public school system of Texas; - (3) proposals to create, change, or otherwise alter school districts of the state; and - (4) the following state agencies: the State Board of Education, the Texas Education Agency, the Office of Compact for Education Commissioner for Texas, the Office of Southern Regional Education Compact Commissioner for Texas, the Texas School for the Blind and Visually Impaired, the State Board for Educator Certification, and the Texas School for the Deaf. - Sec.
+30 [29].
 PUBLIC HEALTH.
-The committee shall have $\underline{11}$ [nine] members, with jurisdiction over all matters pertaining to: - (1) the protection of public health, including supervision and control of the practice of medicine and dentistry and other allied health services; - (2) mental health and the development of programs incident thereto; - (3) the prevention and treatment of mental illness; - (4) oversight of the Health and Human Services Commission as it relates to the subject matter jurisdiction of this committee; and - (5) the following state agencies: the Department of State Health Services, the Anatomical Board of the State of Texas, the Texas Funeral Service Commission, the State Committee of Examiners in the Fitting and Dispensing of Hearing Instruments, the Texas Health Services Authority, the Texas Optometry Board, the Radiation Advisory Board, the Texas State Board of Pharmacy, the Interagency Obesity Council, the Texas Board of Nursing [Nurse Examiners], the Texas Board of Chiropractic Examiners, the Texas Board of Physical Therapy Examiners, the Texas State Board of Physical Therapy Examiners, the Texas State Board of Physical State Board of Dental Examiners, the Texas Medical Board, the Advisory Board of Athletic Trainers, the Dental Hygiene Advisory Committee, the Cancer Prevention and Research Institute of

-Texas [the Texas Caneer Council], the Texas State Board of Acupuncture Examiners, the Health Professions Council, the Office of Patient Protection, and the Texas Board of Occupational Therapy Examiners.
+The committee shall have 11 members, with jurisdiction over all matters pertaining to: - (1) the protection of public health, including supervision and control of the practice of medicine and dentistry and other allied health services; - (2) mental health and the development of programs incident thereto; - (3) the prevention and treatment of mental illness; - (4) oversight of the Health and Human Services Commission as it relates to the subject matter jurisdiction of this committee; and - (5) the following state agencies: the Department of State Health Services, the Anatomical Board of the State of Texas, the Texas Funeral Service Commission, the State Committee of Examiners in the Fitting and Dispensing of Hearing Instruments, the Texas Health Services Authority, the Texas Optometry Board, the Radiation Advisory Board, the Texas State Board of Pharmacy, the Interagency Obesity Council, the Texas Board of Nursing, the Texas Board of Chiropractic Examiners, the Texas Board of Physical Therapy Examiners, the Texas State Board of Podiatric Medical Examiners, the Texas State Board of Examiners of Psychologists, the State Board of Dental Examiners, the Texas Medical Board, the Advisory Board of Athletic Trainers, the Dental Hygiene Advisory Committee, the Cancer Prevention and Research Institute of Texas, the Texas State Board of Acupuncture Examiners, the Health Professions Council, the Office of Patient Protection, and the Texas Board of Occupational Therapy Examiners. - Sec.
+31 [30].
+REDISTRICTING (PROCEDURAL).
+The committee shall have nine $\overline{[17]}$ members, with jurisdiction over all matters pertaining to: - (1) legislative districts, both house and senate, and any changes or amendments; - (2) congressional districts, their creation, and any changes or amendments: